Frequently Asked Questions

 I’ve read the information package.
 What’s the next step?

-Contact us at 906-228-2772 (ext 234).
+Contact us at firstname.lastname@example.org.
 We will be happy to answer any questions and furnish you with the paperwork necessary to start the management process.
-We require a walk-through of your property before taking on the management of your home.
+We require a walk-through of your property before taking on the management of your properties.

 Do I need liability insurance on my property?

 All properties that we manage must be covered by liability insurance.
 Contact your insurance agent to discuss the costs associated with this insurance.
-Commercial property management requires Select Realty Property Management to be named co-insured.
+Commercial/Multi family property management requires we are named co-insured.
 You may also want to check with your insurance company if your property will ever be vacant.
 Most policies will not cover a vacant home over 30 days and may require a special rider.
-SRPM is not responsible for vacant properties for any reason.
+We are not responsible for vacant properties for any reason.